 L to R: Air 2, Pax 3, Solo 2, Firefly 2, Mighty, Grasshopper, Davinci IQ.

 The Air 2 is a great vaporizer and could very easily be the only vape that you would need to satisfy your use on the go and at home.
 But there are a few vaporizers that do it better in certain categories.

 For instance, if you didn’t care so much about the portability of a unit but wanted the absolute best battery life, I would check out the Solo 2 or the Mighty.
-Or if you wanted the most portable unit without sacrificing a replaceable battery system or full temp spectrum, I would check out the Pax 3, the Davinci IQ or the new Arizer ArGo (review coming soon).
+Or if you wanted the most portable unit without sacrificing a replaceable battery system or full temp spectrum, I would check out the Davinci IQ or the new Arizer ArGo.

 Summary: Who should Buy + Warranty Info

-Last but not lease, the Air 2 comes with a two year manufacturer warranty.
+Last but not least, the Air 2 comes with a two-year manufacturer warranty.

 I recommend picking up the Air 2 from my recommend authorized Arizer distributor here.
 Let me know if you have any questions about the Air ii or any other vaporizer by leaving a comment below or hitting me up on my contact page.